zemlyanoialex/pure-givingcircles/README.md

 A plugin to display one or a list of your Giving Circles from the Pure Charity app.

+## Installation

+In order to install the plugin:

+1. Copy the `/purecharity-wp-givingcirles` folder to the `/wp-content/plugins` on your WP install
+2. Activate the plugin through the ‘Plugins’ menu in WordPress
+3. You’re done!

 ## Template Tags

 ### Giving Circles List